orchetect/MIDIKit/Examples/iOS SwiftUI/BluetoothMIDI/README.md

 # BluetoothMIDI Example (iOS SwiftUI)

-This example demonstrates configuring Bluetooth MIDI connections in order to receive MIDI.
+This example demonstrates configuring Bluetooth MIDI connections in order to send and receive MIDI.

 ## Build Note